scalar-labs/scalardl-web-client-sdk/README.md

 |validateLedger|To validate an asset of the Scalar DL network to determine if it is tampered|

 If an error occurs when executing one of the above methods, a `ClientError` will be thrown.
-The `ClientError.statusCode` attributes provides additional context.
-Please refer to the [Runtime error](#runtime-error) section below for the status code signification.
+The `ClientError.statusCode` provides additional context.
+Please refer to the [Runtime error](#runtime-error) section below for the status code specification.

 Use the code snippet below to create a ClientService instance.
 ```javascript